-- Business owners who want a full range of bank products: Wells Fargo offers business savings, a wide range of credit cards, merchant services, and lending products aside from business checking accounts.
+- You want access to a full range of bank products: Wells Fargo offers business savings, a wide range of credit cards, merchant services, and lending products aside from business checking accounts.

-- Businesses that prefer in-person banking: If your business is better served by traditional banking, you can access more than 4,500 Wells Fargo locations in the country.
+- You prefer in-person banking: If your business is better served by traditional banking, you can access more than 4,500 Wells Fargo locations in the country.

-- Real estate investors who don’t want to pay for lender closing fees: You can save more money if you make several real estate transactions since Well Fargo doesn’t charge for closing costs, appraisals, and loan origination fees.
-This is the reason it’s one of our best banks for real estate investors.
+- You work in real estate and want to save on lender closing fees: You can save more money if you make several real estate transactions since Well Fargo doesn’t charge for closing costs, appraisals, and loan origination fees.
+This is why it’s one of our best banks for real estate investors.

 When Wells Fargo Is Not a Good Fit

-- Businesses that want to open a free interest-earning account: Although Wells Fargo has an interest-earning business checking account, you need a $10,000 minimum daily balance to waive the $25 monthly fee.
-Bluevine offers 2.0% APY without a minimum balance requirement, provided conditions are met.
+- You want a fee-free interest-earning checking account: Though Wells Fargo has an interest-earning business checking account, you need a $10,000 minimum daily balance to waive the $25 monthly fee.
+Bluevine offers 2.00% APY without a minimum balance requirement, provided you meet the account’s activity requirements.